-The Raspberry Pi Foundation is a charitable foundation based in the United Kingdom with the mission to put the power of computing and digital making into the hands of people all over the world.
-We collect your data to help us achieve our mission, and we consider and respect your privacy rights every step of the way.
+The Raspberry Pi Foundation (RPF) is a charitable foundation based in the United Kingdom with the mission to put the power of computing and digital making into the hands of people all over the world.
+We collect your data to help us advance our mission, and we always consider and respect your privacy rights.

-We want to be completely open about what we are doing and why.
-The purpose of this policy is to explain how the Raspberry Pi Foundation and all of its subsidiaries collect and use the personal information you provide to us, whether online, via phone, email, in letters, in any other correspondence, or even from other people.
+We want to be open about what we are doing and why.
+The purpose of this policy is to explain how the Raspberry Pi Foundation collects and uses the personal information you provide to us, whether it is shared online, via phone, via email, in letters, in any other correspondence, or by other people.

-If you are a child under 13, we want you to know that we are particularly committed to protecting the privacy of the young people that engage with us through our competitions, on our website, at events, Raspberry Jams, Code Clubs, and CoderDojos.
+We are committed to protecting the privacy of the young people that engage with us through our competitions, on our website, at events, and in the clubs that we support.

-We ensure that we use your information in accordance with all applicable laws concerning the protection of personal information.
-This policy explains:
+We treat your child’s information in accordance with all applicable laws concerning the protection of personal information.

 - Who are we

 - What information we collect from you